danthelion/cloudbuild-terraform-lab/README.md

 - Create the initial development environment infrastrcture.
 - Change your environment configuration in a feature branch.
 - Run terraform locally to change the development environment.
+- Create a Cloud Build trigger to deploy infrastructure changes from the master branch.
 - Promote changes to the production environment.

 ## Task 1 - Set up your GitHub repository.